 The Club of Coral Gables was chartered on March 4th, 1946.
 It was Club Number 6200 on a worldwide basis.
 The first Rotary Club in Florida was in Jacksonville in the year 1912.
 It was assigned Club Number 41.
 Five years later in 1917- The Rotary Club of Miami received its charter and became Club Number 271.

 In 1945 the Rotary Club of Miami "gave up" a huge piece of its territory - west of 27th Avenue - extending north and south - to a group who wanted to form a new Rotary Club in the southwest section of the Miami area.
 W. Keith Phillips-a Miami Rotarian-acted as Special Representative of District Governor Fred M. Bultman; 167th District; in the pre-formative days of days of the Rotary Club of Coral Gables.

 Countless meeting were held in the pre-charter months under the leadership of W. Keith Phillips and Dr. Otto J. Sieplein.
 They patiently explained the aims and objects of Rotary to prospective charter members.
 These meetings were mostly held at the Country Club of Coral Gables.
 Gradually a fine group of men was gathered together and application for a charter was presented to Rotary International.
 W. Keith Phillips acted as Master of Ceremonies.

 CHARTER MEMBERS Rotary Club of Coral Gables, Florida

 Dr. Otto J. Sieplein President

 Warren Lehman

 George B. Caster

 H.W.
 Mac Donald

-John M. Montgomery Sgt at Arms
+John M. Montgomery

 Dr. Roy T. Bovard

 Upton C. Ewing

-Leland C. Shepard Director
+Leland C. Shepard

 George C. Anderson

 Clarence C. Ayers

-Lee Gebhart Member
+Lee Gebhart

-Dr. Stephen B. Gibbs Member
+Dr. Stephen B. Gibbs

-James J. Helm Member
+James J. Helm

-Edward O. Henderson Member
+Edward O. Henderson

-Dr. Charles Hudson Member
+Dr. Charles Hudson

 H. Edward Keating

-Dr. Robert P. Kaiser Member
+Dr. Robert P. Kaiser

 H.D.
 McMillen

-James Petrecca Member
+James Petrecca

 A. Derby Pilkington

 Lloyd W. Park

 P. M. Stubbs

 Carl O. Warth

-Rev. Rex Wilkes Member
+Rev. Rex Wilkes

-Read More
+Rotary Club Heads Rotary Club Gets Charter In Gables

+Sieplein Heads Organization; Meets Today

+Meets loday

+Approval from national bease

+quarters for the granting of a

+charter for a Cord Gables Rgtary Club was received this week

+in a telegram from F. M. Ballman, district governor.

+First m earling of the new

+group, as a Rotary Club, will be

+held at 1215 today at the Country Club of Cord Gables, Citry Club of Cord Gables, CitThe Charter Day creameny dat

+will be announced later.

+Officers of the new civic orwill be announced later.

+Officers of the new civic organization include Warren Lehman, vice president; H. W. Mac-Donald, secretary; Ge org e B. Caster, treasurer and Upton Ewing, Dr. Roy Boyard, and Leland Shepard, directors.

+The club will be the 6,200th to be chartered by Rotary Interna-tional,

 CORAL GABLES, FLA., FRIDAY, MARCH 8, 1946

-Rotary Club Gets Charter In Gables

-Sieplein Heads Organization; Meets Today

-Approval from national heat quarters for the granting of a charter for a Coral Gables Ro-tary Club was received this week in a telegram from F. M. Bultman, district governor.
-First meeting of the new

-group, as a Rotary Club, will be held at 12:15 today at the Coun try Club of Coral Gables, Ott-J. Sieplein, president, announceé The Charter Day ceremony dat will be announced later.

-Officers of the new civic or-ganization include Warren Lehman, vice president; H. W. Mac-Donald, secretary; George B. Caster, treasurer and Upton Ew-ing, Dr. Roy Bovard, and Leland Shepard, directors.

-The club will be the 6,200th to be chartered by Rotary International.

-Other charter members include: George Anderson, Clarence Ayers, Lee Gebhart, Dr. Stephen

-Heads Rotary Club OTTO J. STEFLEIN -Pilkington Photo B. Gibbs, James Helm, Ed Hen-derson, Charles Hudson.
-Ed Keating, Bob Keiser, H. D. McMillen, John M. Montgomery.
-Lloyd Park, James Petrecca, A. D. Pilkington, P. M. Stubbs, Carl Warth and the Rev. Rex Wilkes.
-First recognition for the new club came yesterady when mem-bers were introduced at the Mi-ami Rotary Club's visitor's party.
+OTTO J. SEPTLEIN

+-Pilkington Pi

+Gibbs, James Helm, Ed Henderson, Charles Hudson.

+Ed Keating, Bob Keiser, H. D.

+McMillen, John M. Montgomery,

+Lloyd Park, James Petreces, A.

+D. Pilkington, P. M. Stubbs, Carl

+Warth and the Rev. Rex Wilkes.

+First recognition for the neu-

+FOUNDING BOARD MEMBERS